 Oxfam has had an office inside Syria since July 2013, responding alongside other agencies to the urgent need for clean water.
 An estimated 35% of water treatment plants in Syria have been damaged during the conflict and there are concerns over water contamination.

 We have brought two water treatment plants back on-line using multiple truck-sized generators, capable of continuously pumping more than 700,000 extra litres of water per hour - enough to deliver safe water to around 500,000 people in Damascus city and the surrounding province (Rif Damascus).
-These generators are the first of 18 to be installed.

 Donate to the Syria Crisis Appeal